 Start cooking your adobo fried rice.
 Heat 3 tablespoons of cooking oil into a pan, and add your head of garlic.
 Cook your pieces of garlic in the pan at a steady heat until it begins to brown.
 Once it has, it’s now time to add in your pork adobo.
 Stir and cook your adobo and garlic together for about a minute.
 It’s important not to cook your adobo for too long, as we don’t want it overcooking.

 Toss in your 4 cups of white rice and cook on medium heat for about 3 to 5 minutes.
 An important tip to cooking adobo fried rice is tossing your rice every so often, in order to avoid it sticking to the pan.
 Season your adobo fried rice afterwards with salt and pepper to taste.

 (Here’s a tip: if you want to add egg to your adobo fried rice, now would be the best time to fry it!
 You can do so in a separate pan, or better yet: crack it open in the rice itself, and stir it around.
 The mix of flavors will make your mouth water.)

 Add in the green onions you’d chopped before cooking, and toss your adobo fried rice for a few more moments.
 Make sure to mix and incorporate all your ingredients well.
 Once you have, transfer your adobo fried rice to a serving bowl and enjoy it while it’s hot!
 Breakfast has never been made easier –– or tastier.

 Let us know what you think of this amazing adobo fried rice!

 Adobo Fried Rice

 - Put-in the rice.
-Cook in medium heat for 10 minutes while gently tossing every minute to prevent the rice from sticking to the pan.
+Cook in medium heat for 3 to 5 minutes while gently tossing every minute to prevent the rice from sticking to the pan.